arkypita/LaserGRBL/README.md

 - Jogging
 - Feed overrides (added in Grbl v1.1)

-#### Known Bugs

-- 2D preview works only with absolute positions (G91 not supported in preview)
-- As claim to be laser optimized Z info are ignored when drawing preview
+- As claim to be laser optimized Z info are ignored when drawing preview!

 #### Licensing